stevearc/overseer.nvim/lua/overseer/testing/README.md

 - command to rerun failed tests (set limit on number of concurrent jobs)
 - smart-detect a green color to use for the success icon
 - Panel for _file_ tests
+- Parse duration of python tests
+- Document all properties of: integration, test result

 ### Open questions